weronikazak/weronikazak.github.io/blog/_posts/Cryptocurrencies/2021-08-01-Technical_Analysis.md

 Evaluating these factors is called **fundamental analysis**, because it focuses on more objective measures of an asset's potential value.

-If you're a hodler, these are probably the metrics you're using to decide on which cryptocurrency to invest in, and when to sell it.

-##### FUNDAMENTAL ANALYSIS VS TECHNICAL ANALYSIS
+## FUNDAMENTAL ANALYSIS VS TECHNICAL ANALYSIS

 In contrast to fundamental analysis, technical analysis focuses almost exclusively on price action.